-Of the things we love, some stand out as inspirational and can lead to a livelihood we may never have imagined for ourselves.
-A chance encounter with destiny stems from a moment that reveals unique and revolutionary potential in what previously appeared timeless and unchangeable.
+Of the things we love, some stand out as inspirational.
+A chance encounter with destiny stems from a moment that reveals unique and revolutionary potential in what previously appeared timeless.

 It is a love of contemporary circus that inspires French-born Alexandre Galliez, and a very different art that enables him to capture it.